Llwyn-onn Reservoir: Locomotives

-Louis Nott is known to have brought at least six locomotives to Llwyn-on during the early phase of the project.
+Louis Nott is known to have brought at least six locomotives to Llwyn-onn during the early phase of the project.
 All had previously worked at Birkenhead, where he had built a dry dock for Cammell Laird.
 Three may have been requisitioned by the Ministry of Munitions during the First World War.
 After Nott died in 1916, Robert Brodie traded as Executor of L P Nott, and then Nott, Brodie.
 Brodie's companies re-purchased two of the locomotives.